 Built an adoptive care home for Jewish Adoption & Family Care Options, JAFCO, which is a nonprofit organization providing services to abused and neglected children and those with disabilities.
 JAFCO provides a full continuum of high quality services including foster care, adoption, family preservation, mentoring, independent living, and developmental disability programs.
 The JAFCO Children’s Village, consisting of an Emergency Shelter and Six Group Homes, is one of the most unique and innovative programs in the nation.

-Supporter of Loisann's Hope House, which is the first shelter dedicated to serving homeless families in the Fredericksburg, VA region, and remains the largest family shelter in the area today.
-Loisann's Hope House is designed to improve the quality of life for families by helping them move from homelessness to permanent housing.
+As the primary sponsor and ongoing supporter of Loisann's Hope House, The Silver Foundation is dedicated to helping serve homeless families in the Fredericksburg, VA region.
+Loisann's Hope House is designed to improve the quality of life for families by helping them move from homelessness to permanent housing, and is the first and largest family shelter in the Fredericksburg area today.
 Named in honor of Loisann Silver Chacon, daughter of Maxine & Carl D. Silver and sister of Deborah & Larry D. Silver, Loisann was a compassionate social worker who began her life in Fredericksburg, and dedicated her career to working with mentally ill patients, young people who were homeless, abused children, and people trying to find their way.

 Donated The Silver Theater, a frequently used and major part of camp life at Victory Junction, a year-round camping facility designed for children with chronic medical conditions or serious illnesses with no cost for their families.
 Located in Randleman, NC, Victory Junction was started by the Petty family in honor of their son & grandson, Adam Petty, who died racing as a NASCAR driver following in the footsteps of his father, Kyle Petty, his grandfather, Richard Petty, and his great-grandfather and NASCAR pioneer, Lee Petty.
 Victory Junction is part of the Paul Newman gang camps.